jonbaxt/codeResearchAndExamples/AWS/AWS.ReadME.md

         - GraphQL as a Service
         - Can be built in DynamoDB, Elastic Search, or Lambda functions.
         - Can be used with AWS Amplify and Mobile Hub, but it doesn't need to.

+    - AWS Mobile CLI
+        - Gives you a command-line interface for quickly setting up, configuring, and deploying applications on AWS Mobile Hub.